Anyone who knows me has probably heard me joke about sending my kid to boarding school after he turns 8 years old.

 What if I wasn’t doing something the best way possible?

 So I kept reading and reading and reading.
-Most of this reading came while I earned two degrees Early Childhood Education.
+Most of this reading came while I earned two degrees in Early Childhood Education.
 This photo is the result of cleaning out those closets I mentioned earlier.

 Want to see what I read?

-(And of course, I found another box of books right after I packed this giant pile up so imagine a few more into this picture.)
+(And, of course, I found another box of books right after I packed this giant pile up, so imagine a few more into this picture.)

 Here’s my biggest takeaway from this weekend’s cleanup: I am not finding parenting super hard (yet) because I’ve been preparing for years!